heroku/buildpacks-frontend-web/buildpacks/static-web-server/README.md

 These are set in the container's environment variables ([Heroku Config Vars](https://devcenter.heroku.com/articles/config-vars)) and during CNB launch, written into the default HTML document.
 To access runtime app config, the javascript app's source code must read configuration values from the global `document.body.dataset`, [HTML data-* attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes/data-*).

 **Do not set secret values into these environment variables.** They will be injected into the website, where anyone on the internet can see the values.
-As a precaution, only environment variables prefixed with `PUBLIC_` prefix will be exposed.
+As a precaution, only environment variables prefixed with `PUBLIC_WEB_` prefix will be exposed.

 **This feature parses and rewrites the HTML document.** If the document's HTML syntax is invalid, the parser ([Servo's html5ever](https://github.com/servo/html5ever)) will correct the document using the same heuristics as web browsers.